Measurement-Based Quantum Computation Using the Spin-1 XXZ Model with Uniaxial Anisotropy: MBQC based on the AKLT state

 We first describe the implementation of the identity gate, which simply teleports the input state to the output spin-1/2, and then proceed to the implementation of single-qubit rotation gates.

 The identity gate can be implemented by measuring the spin-1 sites of the AKLT state in the following orthonormal basis \cite{Brennen2008,Miyake2010}:

 Each basis state is an eigenstate of $S^x$, $S^y$, and $S^z$, respectively, with eigenvalue 0, {\rm i.e.}, $S^x\ket{x}=S^y\ket{y}=S^z\ket{z}=0$ (see Fig.~\ref{fig:measurementbasis}).
-Since the basis states in Eq.~(\ref{eq:measurement_basis}) as well as the AKLT state in Eq.~(\ref{eq:AKLT_state}) is isotropic, the measurement outcomes for each site $\{\ket{x},~\ket{y},~\ket{z}\}$ are uniformly distributed, resulting in a probability of 1/3 for each basis state.
+Since the basis states in Eq.~(\ref{eq:measurement_basis}) as well as the AKLT state in Eq.~(\ref{eq:AKLT_state}) are isotropic, the measurement outcomes for each site $\{\ket{x},~\ket{y},~\ket{z}\}$ are uniformly distributed, resulting in a probability of 1/3 for each basis state.

-Suppose that the spin-1 at the $k$-th site is measured in the basis Eq.~(\ref{eq:measurement_basis}) and the measurement outcome $\mu$ ($\mu=x,y,z$) is obtained, the state after the measurement can be written, using Eq.~(\ref{eq:AKLT_MPS_simp}), as
+Suppose that the spin-1 at the $k$th site is measured in the basis Eq.~(\ref{eq:measurement_basis}) and the measurement outcome $\mu$ ($\mu=x,y,z$) is obtained, the state after the measurement can be written, using Eq.~(\ref{eq:AKLT_MPS_simp}), as

 where $\tilde A^{\mu_k }\propto\sigma^{\mu_k}~(\mu_k=x, y, z)$ is the MPS tensor after the measurement.
 Here, we neglect normalization of Eq.~(\ref{eq:AKLT_aftermeasure}).
-Measuring all spin-1s at $1\le i\le L$, the resulting state for the input and output spin-1/2s is obtained as \\ where $\{\mu_1, \mu_2, \dots, \mu_L\}$ ($\mu_i=x,y,z$ ($1\le i\le L$)) represent the measurement outcomes.
-In the above equation, the Pauli matrices before $\ket{\phi^+}_{\rm in, out}$ are byproducts \cite{Raussendorf2001,Raussendor2003,morimae2012} and can be removed via local operations and classical communication (LOCC) \cite{Bennet1993} based on a sequence of measurement outcomes.
-After the measurements, we obtain the ideal state $|\phi^+\rangle_\mathrm{in,out}$.
+Measuring all spin-1's at $1\le i\le L$, the resulting state for the input and output spin-1/2's is obtained as

+where $\{\mu_1, \mu_2, \dots, \mu_L\}$ [$\mu_i=x,y,z$ ($1\le i\le L$)] represent the measurement outcomes.
+In the above equation, the Pauli matrices before $\ket{\phi^+}_{\rm in, out}$ are by-products \cite{Raussendorf2001,Raussendor2003,morimae2012} and can be removed via local operations and classical communication (LOCC) \cite{Bennet1993} based on a sequence of measurement outcomes.
+After the measurements, we obtain the ideal state $|\phi^+\rangle_{\rm in,out}$.

-Quantum teleportation of an arbitrary single-qubit state $|\chi\rangle=a|0\rangle+b|1\rangle$ ($|a|^2+|b|^2=1$) between the input and output spin-1/2s can be performed using the Bell state $|\phi^+\rangle_\mathrm{in,out}$ \cite{Bennet1993,Gottesman1999}.
+Quantum teleportation of an arbitrary single-qubit state $|\chi\rangle=a|0\rangle+b|1\rangle$ ($|a|^2+|b|^2=1$) between the input and output spin-1/2's can be performed using the Bell state $|\phi^+\rangle_{\rm in,out}$ \cite{Bennet1993,Gottesman1999}.
 By projecting its complex conjugate $|\chi^*\rangle$ onto the input spin-1/2, one obtains the teleported state at the output as

-Since the projection of $|\chi^*\rangle$ commutes with the measurements of spin-1s and with the elimination of the byproducts, this projection can be performed prior to the MBQC process as the initialization of the input state.
-Thus, obtaining $|\phi^+\rangle_\mathrm{in,out}$ after the measurements of all spin-1 sites indicates the realization of the identity gate with the AKLT state serving as a resource state.
+Since the projection of $|\chi^*\rangle$ commutes with the measurements of spin-1's and with the elimination of the by-products, this projection can be performed prior to the MBQC process as the initialization of the input state.
+Thus, obtaining $|\phi^+\rangle_{\rm in,out}$ after the measurements of all spin-1 sites indicates the realization of the identity gate with the AKLT state serving as a resource state.

 Single-qubit rotation gates must be realized to implement arbitrary single-qubit gates, since any single-qubit unitary can be decomposed into a sequence of rotation gates.
 Here, we describe the implementation of a rotation gate about the $z$-axis using the AKLT state as a resource state.
 For this purpose, we take the measurement basis \cite{Brennen2008,Miyake2010}